 If you love these fun, blue solid fabrics, you’re in luck!
 For a limited time, I have them available in my shop!
 Grab yourself a Stratus Quilt Kit or even a Fat Quarter bundle that you can use on any other project you want!
 The fabrics are all solid Painter’s Palette solids from PBS, which is one of my favorite fabric brands for quilting cotton.

-The Stratus Quilt kit includes all the fabric you need to make the quilt top and the binding.
+The Stratus Quilt kit includes all the fabric you need to make the quilt top.
 It also includes a paper copy of the Stratus Quilt Pattern!

 Ombre Stratus Quilt Tips & Tricks

 The first thing I would recommend doing is arranging your fabrics from light to dark, even before cutting them!
 You can easily do this by taking a photo of your fabric bundle and then editing it to black and white.
 Looking at the fabrics in black and white helps the contrast to be more obvious.